Thursday 1st November 9:00am - Friday 30th November 6:00pm

 3. Maintaining habitat for wildlife.

 Tree Maintenance Requests

 The process for tree maintenance requests is as follows:

-- A qualified and experienced Council Arborist determines what works are required
+2. A qualified Council Arborist inspects and determines if works are required;

-- Jobs sent to a work team for completion, within a Monthly Work Release.
+5. Works are assigned to a team for completion, within a monthly work release.

-Please note: The work release will depend on the available budget and the priority of the works.
-If the job is an emergency Council will complete the works outside the Monthly Work Release.
+Please note: The completion of the work will depend on the available resources and the priority of the works.
+If the job is an emergency Council will complete the works as soon as reasonably practicable.

-- Council will prune trees, to maintain clearance zones for vehicular and pedestrian traffic;
+• to maintain clearance zones and traffic sightlines for vehicular and pedestrian traffic;

-Generally, tree maintenance will not be carried out in these situations:
+Generally, tree maintenance will not be carried out in the following situations: